Sen. Patty Murray: Lack of prep, direction on coronavirus is ‘completely unacceptable’

 “This is really a frightening time,” she added.
 “At least six people have already died in my state.
 I’m told we should expect more.”

 The deaths occurred in counties north of Seattle — five in King County and one in Snohomish County.
-Four of the people who died were residents at a nursing facility in Kirkland, Washington, where a number of people have reported symptoms of the disease.
+Four of the people who died were residents at a nursing facility in Kirkland, Washington, where a number of people have reported symptoms of the disease known as COVID-19.

 Mrs. Murray said too many people back home have been unable to get tested and even if they are, it takes too long to get results.